frnmst/the-flux-of-thought/README.md

     0.md

-You can use any non spaced string, and avoid using `.md` except at the end of this file name.
+The filename must not have whitespace characters and the substring `.md` except at the end of it.

 Out final comment path is:

     ./comments/2017-02-11-another-post/0.md

-As a final remark you may have noticed that each comment is referenced as a paragraph (using the id) and that markdown is enabled by default.
+As a final remark you may have noticed that each comment is referenced as a paragraph (using the HTML `id` attribute) and that markdown is enabled by default.

 #### Comment attributes